 Outdoor and indoor parking is available for a fee at Oslo Airport (with outdoor parking the cheaper option).

 A range of airlines offer flights to Oslo Airport.
-Passengers can choose from Air Berlin, Air France, Air Norway, British Airways, Continental Airlines, KLM, Lufthansa, Norwegian, SAS, SunExpress, Swiss Air and Thai Airways as well as many, many more.
+Passengers can choose from Air Berlin, Air France, Air Norway, British Airways, Continental Airlines, KLM, Lufthansa, Norwegian, Swiss Air and Thai Airways, among others.

-Oslo Airport has a number of airline lounges.
-Business facilities are also available at the service desk.
-The Park Inn Oslo Airport provides meeting and conference facilities.
+Oslo Airport has a number of airline lounges, providing meeting and conference facilities.

 Oslo Airport Taxis: the taxi fares above are intended as a guideline only.